 Click the boxes below to learn more about each topic:

-Girls learn basic self-defense and ways to attract help, with the help of local police officers.
+In this Club Session, girls learn basic self-defense and ways to attract help with the help of local police officers

 “Through the Girl Power club sessions, I have learned it’s important to stay in school and to get more knowledge and information.”